While we’re free of lockdown, it represents a massive change. As a result, feelings of anxiety and depression are entirely normal.

 However, there are some signs that indicate you may benefit from seeking professional help.
 These include experiencing distress or anxiety that persists for weeks and is impacting your ability to function well at work or at home.

-Others may find they’re still managing to get through their day, but have strong worries about COVID or leaving the house that don’t go away and make it difficult to focus or be present.
+Others may find they’re still managing to get through their day, but have strong worries about COVID or leaving the house that doesn’t go away and make it difficult to focus or be present.
 Lots of people may have bad days or occasional feelings like this, but help may be needed if these experiences are severe and/or persistent.
 If you are feeling hopeless and thinking of harming yourself, please seek help immediately.